sitemapxml/USet/README.md

 If you want to contribute to the project by making translations, then filename of the translation file should be two letter language code following [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

 ### Uninstall options
-To uninstall installed software you can run `uninstall` file inside `files` directory.
+To uninstall installed software you can run `uninstall.sh` file inside `tools` directory.

 ### History
 This script is made from two repositories: [LAMP](https://github.com/sitemapxml/lamp) and [LEMP](https://github.com/sitemapxml/lemp) which were merged into one repository called [uset_alfa](https://github.com/sitemapxml/uset_alfa), from which is this project created.
 LAMP was first created and LEMP was created as a fork of LAMP which were adjusted to [NGINX](https://www.nginx.com/).
-Version [1.3.2](https://github.com/sitemapxml/lamp/tree/37a1456a00fb7312fb70249ead993d347a25bab8) of LAMP script is used as beginning version of USet family, so LAMP repository is not under active development anymore, but it will remain public for better understanding of USet script.
+Version [1.3.2](https://github.com/sitemapxml/lamp/tree/37a1456a00fb7312fb70249ead993d347a25bab8) of LAMP script is used as beginning version of USet family, so LAMP repository is not under active development anymore, but it will remain public anyway.

 ---